ni/nimble/packages/nimble-components/src/utilities/unit-format/README.md

 The `UnitFormat` library provides a way to format numbers with units.
 The library:

--   Provides opionated number formatters that are well-suited for:
+-   Provides opinionated number formatters that are well-suited for:
     -   numbers that can appear in large ranges (very small or very large)
     -   numbers that are always decimal with a configurable number of digits
 -   Can scale number values on a unit scale, for example, a metric scale of voltage.